Lethios/expense-tracker-cli/README.md

 ## Features
-- Add expenses with a description and amount
+- Add expenses with a description and amount.
-- Delete expenses using their unique ID
+- Delete expenses using their unique ID.
-- List all expenses in a tabular format
+- List all expenses in a tabular format.
-- View a summary of total expenses or filter by month
+- View a summary of total expenses or filter by month.
-- Data is stored in a JSON file for persistence
+- Data is stored in a JSON file for persistence.

 ## Installation